 Meet university immunization requirements

-Step 2: Have your student Log in to myUHS using their Penn State access credentials, and upload images of the completed Penn State Immunization Verification Form and, if applicable, any positive antibody titer blood test results.
+To submit, students should log in to myUHS using their Penn State Account, and upload image files of their official immunization records and, if applicable, any positive antibody titer blood test results.

 Submit health insurance information through LionPATH